 Key facts and figures

-- We can fund activities taking place in 2019
+- We can fund activities taking place up to March 2020

 - Funding of up to £1500 is usually available, however actual amounts vary.
 Based on the high numbers of applications to previous rounds and to make the most effective use of limited funds, we are unable to fund requests for room booking costs and non-standard catering costs

-- Submissions: complete the small grants application form and return to us at firstname.lastname@example.org
+- Submissions: complete the Language Acts Small Grants application form and return to us at firstname.lastname@example.org

 About Language Acts and Worldmaking